commercialhaskell/stackage/CURATORS.md

 We prefer to prune packages causing upper bounds constraints **after** the LTS release to allow the maximum amount of packages to get into the newest LTS.

-After the first LTS release, the package pruning process may begin in order to move forward with getting the latest versions of packages compatible with the new GHC release.
+After the first LTS release, the package pruning process may begin in the nightly build in order to move forward with getting the latest versions of packages compatible with the new GHC release.

 [GHC upgrade note]: https://github.com/fpco/stackage/blob/master/MAINTAINERS.md#upgrading-to-a-new-ghc-version